PKU-Alignment/safety-gymnasium/docs/components_of_environments/agents/doggo.rst

             :width: 200px
         .. centered:: right

 Doggo is a quadrupedal robot with bilateral symmetry.
 Each of the four legs has two controls at the hip, for azimuth and elevation relative to the torso, and one in the knee, controlling angle.
-It is designed such that a uniform random policy should keep the robot from falling over and generate some travel.
+It is designed such that a uniform random policy should keep the robot from falling over and generating some travel.

 +---------------------------------+--------------------------------+
 | **Specific Action Space**       | Box(-1.0, 1.0, (12,), float64) |